What we are reading this week (beginning Thursday, February 10, 2022):

 Elisha continues to do amazing things in chapter six.
-Ghazi is left unnamed in this chapter (6.15, 17; unless he has been temporarily displaced), but we will see him in chapter eight again.
+Ghazi is left unnamed in this chapter (6.15, 17; unless he has been temporarily replaced), but we will see him in chapter eight again.
 In this famous account, where the Lord afflicts the enemies of Israel with blindness, the army is that of Naaman who just received healing from leprosy in the previous chapter.
 We see again in this chapter the horses and chariots of fire, this time coming to protect the people of God.

 Elisha does not have the invaders put to death, but sets up a big dinner party for them and sends them on their way.
 Yet this same group comes back again (6.24), and lays siege to Samaria.
 Things get pretty dire inside the city gates, but God again fights the battle for them and in chapter seven they experience an astounding victory yet again.

 In chapter nine, we come to the account of the zealous and reckless Jehu.
 You can’t tell if he had any spiritual life in him or not, but he made a mess of the idols and their priests and worshipers in Israel.
-He was the wrecking ball of God.
+He was the Wrecking Ball of God.

 Notes on Job